gfe--gluten free easily

 The verdict?
 Oh my goodness, you all, this pie is awesome!
 I really do think the title, “Best Pumpkin Pie Ever” is merited.

-My mainstay original Crustless Gluten-Free Pumpkin Pie is very popular here at gfe and gets rave reviews—and it really should—but I think this new version kicks that pie to the curb.
-Or at least to the back of the refrigerator.
+My mainstay original Crustless Gluten-Free Pumpkin Pie is very popular here at gfe and gets rave reviews—as it should—but I think this new version kicks that pie to the curb.

 There is no coconut flavor, but the canned, full-fat coconut milk provides the creamiest texture you can imagine and the pie sets up very nicely.
 Per usual, nobody will even notice that it’s crustless.
 Everyone will just be focusing on how good it is!